CCBR/reproducible-toolchain/README.md

 and research software engineering.
 As datasets grow in size and analytical complexity, it is essential to ensure that results are reproducible, i.e. consistently obtained when using the same data and methods.
-Beyond reproducibility, replicabilityrequires that similar biological conclusions are reached using independent datasets.
+Beyond reproducibility, replicability requires that similar biological conclusions are reached using independent datasets.
 Achieving reproducibility and replicability depends on the reliability of the underlying computational methods.
 To support this, bioinformaticians must follow established software engineering practices,